jehboyes/finance_manager/docs/source/internal_recharging.rst

 In the App these transactions are referred to internal non-pay (which also includes inter-company recharges, which are not regarded as proper internal transactions).

-These transactions appear on the Internal Expenditure line in the :term: SOCI.
+These transactions appear on the Internal Expenditure line in the :term:`SOCI`.

 Specific Automatic Recharges
 ----------------------------

 These are transactions which are calculated whenever a set's finances are saved.

-In the current conifuration used at the Conservatoire, the only transactions generated in this way are those that expend a small proportion of HE fee income (incurred in each HE pathway) to the Access and Participation cost centre.
+Currently, the only transactions generated in this way are those that expend a small proportion of HE fee income (incurred in each HE pathway) to the Access and Participation cost centre.

-These transactions appear on the Internal Expenditure line in the :term: SOCI.
+These transactions appear on the Internal Expenditure line in the :term:`SOCI`.

 General Automatic Recharges
 ---------------------------